mscbuild/3D-graphics/SECURITY.md

 **Once the fix is ready, it will be merged back into the original repository and a release will be generated.
 The private security advisory will also be published (i.e. made public) so that package users can be notified in a timely manner.**

-## Security Best Practices for Users
-*   **Sanitize Inputs**: If you allow users to change colors or text in the 3D scene, ensure inputs are sanitized to prevent XSS.
-*   **Content Security Policy (CSP)**: We recommend using a strict CSP to prevent unauthorized scripts from interacting with the WebGL context.
-*   **Update Dependencies**: Run `npm audit` regularly to ensure `three` and other packages are up to date.